The following are policies related to business travel for Calvin University staff and faculty.

 Airline transportation should be used for long distance travel, except when suitable arrangements cannot be made, there is substantial cost savings, and/or the traveler wishes to drive.
 If a traveler elects to drive for long-distance college travel, the mileage/car rental reimbursement should not exceed the average cost of an airline ticket to that destination.

-- Travelers are strongly encouraged to use a college fleet car or a rental car for trips that can exceed the day and mileage limits as shown in the accompanying chart, as it is more cost-effective for the college.
-If you use your personal vehicle, mileage for college travel is reimbursed at the prevailing Internal Revenue Service rate.
+- Travelers are strongly encouraged to use a college fleet car or a rental car for trips that can exceed the day and mileage limits as shown in the accompanying chart, as it is more cost-effective for the university.
+If you use your personal vehicle, mileage for travel is reimbursed at the Calvin approved rate.
 This information must be submitted for reimbursement on an approved Travel Expense Report.

-Renting a vehicle is the most cost-effective option for the college if the number of days traveling and the total mileage is at least:
+Renting a vehicle is the most cost-effective option for the university if the number of days traveling and the total mileage is at least:

 Days Miles 1 125 2 251 3 377 4 502 5 628 6 753 7 879 8 1,004 9 1,130 10 1,255 11 1,381 12 1,506 13 1,631